authy/authy-ssh/README.md

     $ bash ~/.authy-ssh/authy-ssh protect

+## Enable two-factor auth on a user.

+After the installation is finished, you have to proactively enable the two-factor for the users you want to protect.

+To enable users type the following command and fill the form:

+    $ sudo authy-ssh enable

+If you want to do it in one line just type:

+    $ sudo authy-ssh enable <local-username> <user-email> <user-cellphone-country-code> <user-cellphone>

 ## How it works

 Authy-ssh uses the `sshd_config` directive `ForceCommand` to run itself before every login.
 Here's how your sshd_config will look after installing: